Kigha87/MarketFlash-Mini_project/README.md

 2. Beekeeper-for Database codes
 3. Tableau-creating dashboard

-### Data cleaning/preparation
+### Data preparation

 In this initial data preparation phase, we performed the folowing tasks:

-1. Data loading and inspection
-2. Handling missing values
+1. Handling missing values in any column
-3. Data cleaning and formating
+2. Data cleaning and formating

-### ER Diagram
+3. Remove Duplicate rows.

 ### Database check